 The Average Cost for a Ford Fusion Hybrid Battery Replacement Is between $500 to $8,000 Depending on Several Factors, Including Taking It to a Mechanic or DIY.

 This price range is based on national averages for all vehicles and does not factor in taxes, fees, or your particular make and model.
 Related repairs or maintenance may be required as well.
-For a more accurate estimate based on your make, model, and location, use the RepairPal Fair Price Estimator.
+For a more accurate estimate based on your make, model, and location, check out the FIXD Sensor and free app.

 Cost at the Mechanic: $1,800 to $8,000